xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 # xSDK Spack Variant Guidelines

+_**Document initiated on 08/25/2020 by [S. Hudson](https://github.com/shuds13)**_

 Common Spack [variants](https://spack.readthedocs.io/en/latest/packaging_guide.html#variants) help package authors to build a consistent and compatible software stack, and offers the potential to support global or xsdk-scoped variants and automation.

 For example, if a user wished to build the software stack in "debug" mode, potentially a global Spack variant could be applied.

 This document outlines a list of features that must be exposed as Spack variants, when alternative options  for these features are available.
 If the package does not have options for these features, then a Spack variant is not required.

 The exact variant names and types (e.g. boolean or multi-value) used are currently given as recommendations.
 If the recommended variants are inadequate to express a packages options, then this feedback should be provided to the xSDK team so that these guidelines can be improved.

 This document may be updated over time, and so should be checked before each xSDK release.